-Russia’s Navalny in coma in ICU after alleged poisoning
+Russia’s Navalny in coma, allegedly poisoned by toxic tea

 Navalny’s doctor Yaroslav Ashikhmin told the independent Meduza outlet that he is trying to arrange his transfer to a clinic in Hanover or Strasbourg.

+Verzilov, who was flown to Berlin for treatment in 2018, said hospitals in Omsk or Moscow would not be able to treat Navalny properly and expressed concern about possible pressure from security services that doctors could be under in Russia.

-Kremlin spokesman Dmitry Peskov on Thursday said it was necessary to wait for the test results showing what caused Navalny’s condition.
+Kremlin spokesman Dmitry Peskov on Thursday said it was necessary to wait for the test results showing what caused Navalny’s condition, adding the authorities would consider a request to allow Navalny to leave Russia, which has not fully opened its borders after a coronavirus lockdown, for treatment.

+However, doctors at the Omsk hospital refused to give medical documents necessary for a transfer to Navalny’s wife and allies, Dr. Anastasia Vasilyeva of the Alliance of Doctors union, who also flew to Omsk on Thursday, said in a tweet.

-State news agency Tass reported that police were not considering deliberate poisoning, citing an anonymous source in law enforcement who said “it is not unlikely that he drank or consumed something yesterday himself.”
+State news agency Tass reported that police were not considering deliberate poisoning, a statement the politician’s allies dismissed as a propaganda ploy.

-Yarmysh on Twitter bristled at that suggestion: “Of course.
-It’s just the tea was bad.
-This is what the state propaganda is going to do now — yell that there was no deliberate poisoning, he (did something) accidentally, he (did something) himself.”

 The widow of Alexander Litvinenko, the Russian agent who was killed in London by radioactive poisoning in 2006, voiced concerns that Navalny’s enemies within Russia may have decided that it’s time to use a “new tactic.”

-Marina Litvinenko told The Associated Press from Sicily, Italy, that it was “obvious” that Navalny would not stop trying to expose corruption or oppose the Kremlin despite numerous stays in prison or periods of house arrest.

-“It was obvious he would not be stopped,” she said.
+“It was obvious he would not be stopped,” Marina Litvinenko told The Associated Press from Sicily, Italy.
 “Maybe they decided to do a new tactic not to stop him just with an arrest but to stop him with poison.
 It looks like a new tactic against Navalny.”

+British Foreign Secretary Dominic Raab said in a tweet that he was “deeply concerned” by the reports about the suspected poisoning of the politician.

 Like many other opposition politicians in Russia, Navalny has been frequently detained by law enforcement and harassed by pro-Kremlin groups.
 In 2017, he was attacked by several men who threw antiseptic in his face, damaging one eye.